aaarunan/Programmering-2---Wargames/readme.md

 The count is there for saving space.
 Rather than having multiples of lines representing the same Unit, the count will save unnecessary data duplication.

+### UnitFactory
+Unit Factory creates units from strings.
+This is usually done hand in hand when parsing files.
-If new types of Units are added, they should also be added in ArmyFSH, if the army is wished to be saved.
+If new types of Units are added, they should also be added in the factory, if the Unit is wished to be used by the Factory.

 ### JavaFX

+Todo

 ## System requirements